beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ##### Per node processes
 - [X] **Stage 1:** List each type of process we track.
 - [X] **Stage 2:** Convert these to use a Horde DynamicSupervisor
-- [ ] **Stage 3:** Have them all startup from Teiserver.Startup where they can check for existing PIDs
+- [ ] **Stage 3:** Have them all startup from Barserver.Startup where they can check for existing PIDs
 - [ ] **Stage 4:** Scheduled Oban jobs

 ## Known issues